Kōwhai: Description and ecology

 The very distinctive seed pods that appear after flowering are almost segmented, and each contains six or more smooth, hard seeds.
 Most species have yellow seeds, but Sophora prostrata has black ones.
 The seeds of Sophora microphylla can be very numerous and the presence of many hundreds of these distinctively yellow seeds on the ground quickly identifies the presence of a nearby kōwhai tree.
 Many species of kōwhai are semi-deciduous and lose most of their leaves immediately after flowering in October or November, but quickly produce new leaves.
 Flowering of kōwhai is staggered from July through to November, meaning each tree will get attention from birds such as tūī, kererū and bellbird.
+The specific form and yellow petals of most kōwhai found in New Zealand is likely an adaptation to bird pollination from tūī and bellbirds.
 Tūī are very attracted to kōwhai and will fly long distances to get a sip of its nectar.

-The wood of kōwhai is dense and strong and has been used in the past for tools and machinery.
+The wood of kōwhai is dense and strong, and has been used in the past for tools and machinery.

-Sophora is one of the four genera of native legumes in New Zealand; the other three are Carmichaelia, Clianthus, and Montigena.